alephium/docs/docs/ralph/getting-started.md

 ## Events

-Events allow for logging of activities on the blockchain.
+Events are dispatched signals that contracts can fire.
 Applications can listen to these events through the REST API of an Alephium client.

 ```rust
 Contract Token() {